SciML/SciMLExpectations.jl/docs/src/index.md

 is to make it fast and easy to compute solution moments in a differentiable way in order to enable fast optimization under uncertainty.

+!!! warn

+    This package is still under heavy construction.
+Use at your own risk!

 ## Installation

 To install SciMLExpectations.jl, use the Julia package manager: